 Change Your Beneficiary

 You might want to change your POD beneficiary if your circumstances change.
 If you divorce but your former spouse is still listed as the POD beneficiary, the money will still go to her unless you change the beneficiary.
-If named your irrevocable trust as POD beneficiary, you cannot change the beneficiary designation.
+If you named your irrevocable trust as POD beneficiary, you cannot change the beneficiary designation.
 If your named beneficiary dies before you and no one else is listed as the POD beneficiary, the bank account becomes part of your probate estate.
 You can avoid these problems by reviewing your account beneficiaries a least every two years.